J. William Fulbright: Legacy

 I admired him.
 I liked him.
 On the occasions when we disagreed, I loved arguing with him.
 I never loved getting in an argument with anybody as much in my entire life as I loved fighting with Bill Fulbright.
 I'm quite sure I always lost, and yet he managed to make me think I might have won.

 During the removal of monuments during the George Floyd protests, Fulbright's legacy was examined by the University of Arkansas community with respect to an on-campus statue and the name of the J. William Fulbright College of Arts and Sciences.
-Fulbright was a 1925 alumnus, professor, and university president from 1939-41.
+Fulbright was a 1925 alumnus, professor, and university president from 1939 to 1941.
 A spirited debate discussed his reputation as a racist who defended segregation and signed the Southern Manifesto.
 Defenders noted his record on international affairs and education, especially the Fulbright Program.
 One Fulbright biographer who knew Fulbright claimed he was not a racist, but supported segregationist policies expected of a Southern senator at the time, while another biographer summarized Fulbright's legacy as "a political giant in Arkansas, in both good and awful ways".
 A university panel voted to remove the statue and rename the college, but the University of Arkansas System Board of Trustees (which Fulbright once chaired as UA president) voted to keep both due to a state law requiring Arkansas General Assembly approval to remove monuments.